grnet/kamaki/docs/installation.rst

 Install kamaki
 """"""""""""""

-Kamaki can be downloaded from `here <https://code.grnet.gr/projects/kamaki/files>`_, where users can pick the version they prefer and unzip it locally:
+Kamaki can be downloaded from `this location <https://code.grnet.gr/projects/kamaki/files>`_, where users can pick the version they prefer and unzip it locally:

 .. code-block:: console